EmojiDiff: Advanced Facial Expression Control with High Identity Preservation in Portrait Generation

-In Fig. 5 of the main body, we show examples illustrating the effect of IDI in modifying the identities of individuals while maintaining facial expressions.
+In Fig. 4 of the main body, we show examples illustrating the effect of IDI in modifying the identities of individuals while maintaining facial expressions.
 As a supplement, we provide more visualization results as depicted in Fig. \ref{fig:IDI}, clearly demonstrating the effectiveness of our method and data quality of CIEP100k.